 b.
 Mapping Users

-From the Salesforce Setup Page, select Mapped Salesforce Users.
-Then connect the dots by selecting the correct SF User and Drift User on the left and right columns.
+To do this, from the Salesforce Setup Page, select Mapped Salesforce Users.
+Then connect the dots by selecting the correct Drift User and SF User on the left and right columns.

 Here is how the logic works when Drift is set to sync leads, contacts, chat activity, and meetings booked with Salesforce (shown in the image below):